 The Bottom Line:

 There’re loads and loads of other inexpensive yet very effective sources but they may not work for all types of startups.
-The above three should be your top list priority because they have proven success record.
+The above three should be your top list priority because they have a proven success record.